clblamires/ninesjournal/_posts/2020-02-18-messages-visions-and-fish.md

 The woman smirked.
 “Is that really the question you want to ask?”

 “Oh no!” cried Nami.
-“I didn’t mean to!”
+“I didn’t mean to- ”

 The woman laughed.
 “It’s fine, that’s just a joke!
 Tell you what, I’ll give you a free answer.
 No mask power required.
 My name is Nayru.
 I believe you came to this country on a ship named after me.”